ChildBrainLab/ChildBrainLab.github.io/docs/tutorials/cnda_wt.md

 On the first line, you'll enter the email address: `LCBDtools@gmail.com`.

 On the next line, you will enter a one-time generated password from the Google App Password service.
 If this is new to you, you can see the instructions on [this page](https://support.google.com/mail/answer/185833?hl=en).
 The actual password to the email account is the usual LCBD password, but for this service we need the one-time App Password, which you can generate by logging into the LCBDtools@gmail.com Google Account, selecting Security > App Passwords > Select app > Select device > Generate.
 Paste the generated password into the 2nd line of the `.email_creds` file.

+### Protecting Your Credentials
+Since you're storing your password in a plain-text file, you'll want to enable permissions on these files such that nobody else can read them.
+To protect the files, run these commands:

+    chmod 600 /home/usr/USERNAME/.xnatPass
+    chmod 600 /home/usr/USERNAME/.netrc
+    chmod 600 /home/usr/USERNAME/.email_creds

 That's all!
 You should now be authenticated to run the entirety of the automated CNDA data retrieval procedures, automatically through the cron job scheduler.